 The Cosm Project

-Cosm is a set of open protocols and applications designed to allow computers all over the world to work together for distributed computing, GRID, sensornet, or Cloud applications.
+Cosm is a set of open protocols and applications designed to allow poeple and computers all over the world to work together for distributed computing, mobile, sensor networks, cloud, or other applications.
 The projects and applications may be scientific, educational, or commercial.
 Cosm also provides the libraries, APIs, and standards that are required to make open applications easy to develop for every type of computing device.

 The Cosm CPU/OS and Utility layers, along with the CS-SDK have had many contributors over the years.
 A list of contributors is in the credits file in the code downloads.
 For press coverage of Cosm, visit the press page.